KevinTheMix/CheatSheets/# IT/Google/Flutter/Flutter.md

 # [Flutter](https://gallery.flutter.dev)

-Open-source UI SDK by Google for cross (mobile/web/desktop) applications from a single (Dart) codebase, compiled via **Flutter SDK**.
+Open-source UI SDK by Google for cross mobile (Android/iOS) & desktop (Windows, MacOS, Linux) & later Web applications from a single (Dart) codebase, compiled via **Flutter SDK**.
-It builds on top of the Dart language (à la C#'s WPF) and adds a set of UI building blocks called widgets, based on (Google) Material & (Apple) Cupertino design.
+It builds on top of the Dart language (à la C#'s , except with no syntax-specific XML-like language; everything is in Dart) and adds a set of UI building blocks called widgets, based on (Google) Material & (Apple) Cupertino design.

-Flutter does not translate its widgets to their native iOS/Android counterparts the way other frameworks do (eg React Native), and it **does not** use native UI components (aka Platform Primitives).
-Instead, Flutter draws pixels on the target device using its own low-level rendering engine named _Skia_, à la _Unity_.
-It is therefore way more free & flexible than other frameworks, while also highly performant (close to native code).
+Rather than using native components, it draws pixels on target device via own low-level rendering engine named _Skia_, à la _Unity_, while remaining highly performant (close to native code).
 For instance, Flutter is capable of advanced 2D/3D morph/transform animations à la PowerPoint transitions (see **Transform** widget).

-Flutter uses a [declarative style](https://docs.flutter.dev/get-started/flutter-for/declarative), which alleviates the need of the developer to manage UI transitions (à la old WinForm for instance); indeed, she only needs to manage the state (and call `setState()`), and the framework will handle all the UI updating through re-build()'s.
-Old immutable instances get discarded for new ones, while the RenderObjects persist.
+Flutter uses a [declarative style](https://docs.flutter.dev/get-started/flutter-for/declarative), which alleviates the need to manage UI transitions (eg à la old WinForm); indeed, she only needs to manage the state (and call `setState()`), and the framework will handle all UI updating through re-build()'s.
+Old immutable instances get discarded for new ones, while RenderObjects persist.

 ## Quick Tips